scyclow/fake-internet-money-dev/notes.md

 # TODO

 ## MUST DO
-- really need to sit down and figure out the population design. maybe write a script to get an estimate

 - misprint rarities
 - OBJECTS DON'T LOOK GOOD WITH BYTE BACKGROUND
 - fix the fucking numerals bug